wpilibsuite/frc-docs/source/docs/software/commandbased/commands.rst

 Commands
 ========

 Commands are simple state machines that perform high-level robot functions using the methods defined by subsystems.
 Commands can be either idle, in which they do nothing, or scheduled, in which the scheduler will execute a specific set of the command’s code depending on the state of the command.
 The ``CommandScheduler`` recognizes scheduled commands as being in one of three states: initializing, executing, or ending.
 Commands specify what is done in each of these states through the ``initialize()``, ``execute()`` and ``end()`` methods.
+Commands are represented in the command-based library by the Command interface (`Java <https://first.wpi.edu/FRC/roborio/development/docs/java/edu/wpi/first/wpilibj2/command/Command.html>`__, `C++ <https://first.wpi.edu/FRC/roborio/development/docs/cpp/classfrc2_1_1Command.html>`__).

 Creating commands
 -----------------

-Similarly to subsystems, the recommended method for most users to create a command is to subclass the abstract ``CommandBase`` class (`Java <https://first.wpi.edu/FRC/roborio/development/docs/java/edu/wpi/first/wpilibj2/command/Command.html>`__, `C++ <https://first.wpi.edu/FRC/roborio/development/docs/cpp/classfrc2_1_1Command.html>`__), as seen in the command-based template (`Java <https://github.com/wpilibsuite/allwpilib/blob/master/wpilibjExamples/src/main/java/edu/wpi/first/wpilibj/templates/commandbased/commands/ExampleCommand.java>`__, `C++ <https://github.com/wpilibsuite/allwpilib/blob/master/wpilibcExamples/src/main/cpp/templates/commandbased/include/commands/ExampleCommand.h>`__):
+Similarly to subsystems, the recommended method for most users to create a command is to subclass the abstract ``CommandBase`` class (`Java <https://first.wpi.edu/FRC/roborio/development/docs/java/edu/wpi/first/wpilibj2/command/CommandBase.html>`__, `C++ <https://first.wpi.edu/FRC/roborio/development/docs/cpp/classfrc2_1_1CommandBase.html>`__), as seen in the command-based template (`Java <https://github.com/wpilibsuite/allwpilib/blob/master/wpilibjExamples/src/main/java/edu/wpi/first/wpilibj/templates/commandbased/commands/ExampleCommand.java>`__, `C++ <https://github.com/wpilibsuite/allwpilib/blob/master/wpilibcExamples/src/main/cpp/templates/commandbased/include/commands/ExampleCommand.h>`__):

 .. tabs::